SMFTricks/Team-Page/README.md

 Developed by [Diego Andrés](https://github.com/DiegoAndresCortes)

 ## Introduction
 * Team Page enable a customizable page to show the members of the team of your forum.
-You also have the option to create multiple pages/tabs with groups and active a board moderators page.
+You also have the option to create multiple pages/tabs with groups and enable a board moderators page.

 ## Features
 - Enable Team Page